Bailey-Moyes Dragonfly

 Full Narrative

-On April 19, 2024, about 1330 eastern daylight time, an unregistered Bailey-Moyes Dragonfly airplane was substantially damaged when it was involved in an accident at Sheets Airport (FA42), Groveland, Florida.
+On April 19, 2024, about 1330 eastern daylight time, an unregistered experimental, amateur-built Bailey-Moyes Dragonfly airplane was substantially damaged when it was involved in an accident at Sheets Airport (FA42), Groveland, Florida.
 The private pilot was fatally injured.
-The flight was operated under the provisions of Title 14 Code of Federal Regulations Part 91 as a personal flight.
+The airplane was operated as a Title 14 Code of Federal Regulations Part 91 personal flight.

-According to witnesses, shortly after takeoff, the airplane climbed to an altitude of 200 of 300 ft before turning east.
-The airplane’s right wing then folded upward, after which the airplane spiraled downward and impacted the ground about 500 ft east of the departure end of the north-south-oriented landing area.
+According to witnesses, the airplane departed to the south, climbed to about 200 to 300 ft above ground level, and then turned east.
+Shortly thereafter, the right wing “folded upward,” and the airplane entered a spiral descent before impacting terrain about 500 ft east of the departure end of the north-south landing area.

 About This NTSB Record